Georgia Gilmore

-Georgia Teresa Gilmore (February 5, 1920 - March 7, 1990) was an African-American woman from Montgomery, Alabama, who participated in the Montgomery bus boycott through her fund-raising organization, the club from Nowhere, which sold food at Montgomery Improvement Association (MIA) mass meetings.
+Georgia Theresa Gilmore (February 5, 1920 - March 7, 1990) was an American civil rights activist from Montgomery, Alabama, who participated in the Montgomery bus boycott through her fund-raising organization, the club from Nowhere, which sold food at Montgomery Improvement Association (MIA) mass meetings.
 Her grass-roots activism helped sustain the 382-day boycott and inspired similar groups to begin raising money for the boycott.

 Background

 Georgia Gilmore was born in Montgomery County, Alabama on February 5, 1920.
 She was one of five children born to Janie Gilmore.
 As a child, she attended a parochial school run by nuns at St. John the Baptist Catholic church.
 Throughout the course of her life, Gilmore worked as a midwife, a cook, a domestic worker, and she worked on the railroad.
 She lived in Montgomery with her six children, and during the 1950s, she supported her mother and helped raise her youngest sister and a niece.
 Known as a kind and motherly woman with incredible cooking skills, Gilmore had a bold personality and resisted the racial injustices common in Alabama during the 1950s.
 She was also a member of the local NAACP in Montgomery, where she worked with Rosa Parks and other NAACP workers to protest the discriminatory treatment African Americans experienced in Alabama.
 Before the start of the Montgomery bus boycott, Gilmore decided to stop riding city buses after she and her mother experienced discrimination on the bus.
 She was not afraid to confront white men and was fiercely protective of her family.
 Gilmore worked as a cook at the National Lunch Company, a restaurant, in downtown Montgomery in the 1950s.